 Management actions and their priorities for the Newell Beach foreshore are summarised in Table 6.
-Maps of the management actions for each precinct are provided in Attachment C.
+Maps of the management actions for each precinct are provided in Attachment C. It should be noted that management actions will not be implemented without prior community consultation.

 Table 6.
-Newell Beach foreshore precinct management objectives and actions
+Newell Beach foreshore precinct management actions

-Concerns and management actions All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Precinct 5 Precinct 6 Objective 1: Protect sensitive and vulnerable habitats, including dune vegetation n, and turtle an d shorebird nes ting sites.
-A1.1: Undertake beach monitoring for turtle and shorebird nesting sites in collaboration with local environmental groups and residents during nesting and hatching seasons to understand the impact access and disturbed foreshore vegetation habitats may have on these environments.
-Survey vegetation cover to assess revegetation requirements to support nesting.
-1 1 1 1 1 A1.2: Formalise and maintain defined access tracks and install appropriate signage at the beach and land entrance.
+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Precinct 5 Precinct 6 Outcome 1: Protect sensitive and vulnerable habitats, including dune vegetation , and turtle an d shorebird nest ting sites.
+A1.1: Undertake beach monitoring of turtle and shorebird nesting sites during nesting and hatching seasons to understand the impact foreshore access may have on these habitats.
+Survey vegetation cover to assess revegetation requirements and progress to support nesting habitats.
+3 A1.2: Establish a platform on the DSC Environmental Hub giving residents and visitors the ability to upload information and photos about flora and fauna species they have noticed in the foreshore.
+1 A1.3: Formalise and maintain defined access tracks to include and install appropriate signage at the beach and land entrances.
 This is to minimise the impact on the frontal dune.
-1 Objective 2: Restore the biological diversity, ecological integrity, scenic amenity and dune stab ility of the foresl hore by reducinย g the presence a nd impact of env ironmental wee ds.
-A2.1: Commence a dune protection and maintenance program in partnership with community and environmental groups using Newell Beach as a pilot site.
+Issue fines for people found to be illegally clearing under Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads).
+1 Outcome 2: Restore the biological diversity, ecological integrity, scenic amenity a and dune stabi lity of the foresh nore by reducing the presence ar nd impact of env ironmental weed ds.
+A2.1: Commence a dune protection and maintenance program in partnership with the local community using Newell Beach as a pilot site.
 Undertake dune revegetation with native species (see Attachment D) within a 10 m buffer landward of the HAT mark with low-growing species to maintain views, and regenerate land that has been cleared and to stabilise the dune protecting against erosion.
-2 2 2 1 A2.2: Establish a weed eradication and maintenance program in collaboration with local environmental and community groups to remove environmental weeds present in the foreshore area and undertake revegetation with native species (see Attachment D).
-1
+Install fencing around the revegetated area to reduce damage or clearing and encourage regrowth.
+2 2 2 1